hackclub/some-assembly-required/guide/cpu/instruction-cycle.md

 Well, as we've learned, the computer can only read numbers.
 So all of the data we store has to be represented in a way that the computer can read, which is as numbers.

-What those numbers represent include five broad categories:
+What those numbers represent include five broad categories, shown here with examples of what they look like:

 1. Instruction opcodes (`ADD`)
 1. Numeric values (`10`)